jdunkerley/jdunkerley/enso-getting-started/post.md

 To the node's right, the variable name is shown (`operator2` in this case), where the result of the node is stored; you can use this name to refer to this node anywhere later in the graph.

-Finally, within the node, you can see the code that was used to create it and placeholders for the two optional parameters of the `read` method (`format` and `on_problems`).
-If you hover your mouse over these (or the "Sample - Superstore_1.csv"), you will see a dropdown arrow at the bottom appear.
+Finally, within the node, you can see the code used to create it and placeholders for the two optional parameters of the `read` method (`format` and `on_problems`).
+If you hover your mouse over these (or the "Sample - Superstore.csv"), you will see a dropdown arrow at the bottom appear.
 If you click here, it will allow you to choose a value.

 ![Format Dropdown](format-dropdown.png)